clabot/clabot/README.md

 This function will be called by clabot in case he needs a list of all signed contractors.
 Provide a function here that queries your database and calls the callback with an array of GitHub usernames.

+#### addContractor(contractor, callback)

+Type: `Function`

+*optional*

+This function will be called by clabot in case he needs to add a contractor to the list of signed contractors.
+Provide a function here that adds a contractor to your database and calls the callback with a boolean success flag.

 #### token

 Type: `String`